 In recital, Emma has performed at venues including St. Martin-in-the-Fields, Hertfordshire Festival of Music, Gower Festival, Lake District Summer Music Festival, St. David’s Hall (Cardiff), and the “La Côte” International Flute Festival 2016 (Switzerland).
 Emma works regularly with harpist Heather Wrighton and violist Jordan Sian (the Aurora Trio); the trio recently released their debut album on EM Records.
 They held a prestigious Chamber Music Fellowship at the Royal Academy of Music for 2014-16, and have also worked together as Live Music Now artists.

 Emma is also a highly reputed and very dedicated teacher.
 She teaches privately, at the University of Cambridge, and at Trinity Laban Conservatoire.
 She has recently been invited to give a masterclass at the Royal Academy of Music, and also to teach at the international Oxford Flute Summer School.

-Emma studied at the Royal Academy of Music with William Bennett and Kate Hill, and previously with Anna Pope at the Purcell School of Music, where she won the 2010 Fenton Leaver’s Award.
-She continues to study privately with Robert Winn.
+Emma studied at the Royal Academy of Music with William Bennett and Kate Hill, and previously with Anna Pope at the Purcell School of Music, where she won the 2010 Fenton Leavers’ Award.
+She later studied privately with Robert Winn.
 Emma has been generously supported by the Hattori Foundation and the Martin Musical Scholarship Fund.
 She also won the 2014 Kenneth Loveland Gift, and is a City Music Foundation Artist.

 Emma holds both British and Irish passports.